TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/SSD1331/README.md

 <img src="/assets/images/screenwire.png" width="100%" height="100%" />
 # SSD1331-Based OLED Display

 > Small Full-Color OLED Displays

-Most *OLED displays* are *monochrome*. *OLED displays* using the *SSD1331 driver* can display up to 65K colors.
+Most *OLED displays* are *monochrome*, but *OLED displays* using the *SSD1331 driver* can display up to 65K colors.

 <img src="images/oled_ssh1331_text2_t.png" width="60%" height="60%" />

 ## Overview

-Since *full color OLED displays* are still quite expensive, most displays are *very small* with *limited resolution*: for example *0.95inch* at a resolution of *96x64*.
+While *full-color OLED displays* remain relatively expensive, many of them are still small with low resolution.
+A common example is the *0.95-inch* display with a resolution of *96x64*.

-Regardless, the added color capabilities help these small *displays* carry over *a lot more information* than *monochrome* ones.
-However, color displays are significantly more expensive.
+Despite the small size and low resolution, the ability to display color enables these small *displays* to convey much more information than their *monochrome* counterparts.

 <img src="images/oled_ssh1331_circles_t.png" width="60%" height="60%" />

 ## Wiring

-Due to the higher data volume that is required for color displays, such *OLED displays* use the faster *SPI interface* which requires more *GPIOs* and wires than the simple *I2C* interface, adding slightly more complexity.
+Due to the higher data volume required for color displays, *Color OLED displays* typically use the faster *SPI interface*.
+This interface demands more *GPIOs* and wires compared to the simpler *I2C* interface, adding some complexity to the wiring.

-In addition, *pin labels* on *OLED display breakout board* are often *confusing* as they frequently do not stick to the commonly used *SPI pin labels*: frequently, pins are labeled *SCL* and *SDA* suggesting an *I2C* interface.
+Additionally, the *pin labels* on *OLED display breakout boards* can often be *confusing*, as they do not always follow the commonly used *SPI pin labels*.
+It is common for pins to be labeled *SCL* and *SDA*, which can suggest an *I2C* interface, but this is not the case.

 <img src="images/oled_ssh1331_pins_t.png" width="100%" height="100%" />

-That's however not the case, and *SCL* really refers to the *SPI Clock pin* (*SCK*) whereas *SDA* refers to the *SPI MOSI pin*.
+In fact, *SCL* refers to the *SPI Clock pin* (also known as *SCK*), and *SDA* refers to the *SPI MOSI pin*.

 The display in this example has seven pins: